macwis/coinvwap/README.md

 It batches updates in case of cascading matches, greatly reducing bandwidth requirements."

-Tt seems like the same functionality as `ticker` offers with less bandwidth.
+It seems like the same functionality as `ticker` offers with less bandwidth.
 There is no `quantity`, so I used `last_size` which seemed closest.
 Anyway, I used what I used - constructor arguments below allow to customize the subscription.

-**User fields - to be verified, by the code reviewer.**
+**FIXME: User fields selected - to be verified, by the code reviewer.**

 ### Thread wrapping and watchdog